Sinéad Gibney: Political views

+Gibney supports an expanded social democratic model in Ireland, including stronger public services and greater state intervention in areas such as housing and childcare.
+She has described herself as unapologetically left-wing and aligned with progressive causes even when they are politically contentious.
+On immigration, she supports a pro-immigration position, particularly regarding international protection and asylum policy.
+She has also defended trans rights, prisoner rights, and anti-racism measures.
 Gibney supported both Yes positions in the 2024 Irish constitutional referendums.

 Gibney has stated she supports addressing the challenges and opportunities of artificial intelligence with a focus on its potential to create a more balanced working life and increase leisure time.
 She views AI as a progressive force if managed effectively, rather than solely as a threat to jobs.

-In March 2024 Gibney criticised housing policy delays in the EU, particularly Green MEP Ciarán Cuffe's late push for an EU-wide housing plan, which she believes should have been prioritised earlier.
+In March 2024, Gibney criticised housing policy delays in the EU, particularly Green MEP Ciarán Cuffe's late push for an EU-wide housing plan, which she believes should have been prioritised earlier.

 Gibney has expressed disappointment in Clare Daly's comments on Russia and China but commended Daly's stance on Palestine.

+Amongst political figures Gibney has said she admires are Catherine Connolly, Alexandria Ocasio-Cortez, Bernie Sanders, Francesca Albanese, Zack Polanski, and Hannah Spencer.

+Gibney has argued for moving Irish politics away from clientelist or highly localised political culture, favouring a more policy-focused national approach to governance.

 Personal life

 Gibney became a single mother at age 23.
 She is married to Mark.
 She has been open about quitting drinking and the positive impact sobriety has had on her life.
+Gibney's cousin is the comedian Des Bishop.
+Two have helped each other with their sobriety.

 In March 2025 in the Dáil Éireann Register of Interests, Gibney declared that she rents out a property in Blackrock, Dublin and did not list her occupation as a landlord, indicating her rental income in the relevant period did not exceed €2,600.
 She also declared in the Register of Interests that this is the sole property she owns.